 One of Carl's obsessions was to find life outside earth.
 Eventually his reasoning combined with new results doomed his early hopes.
 Venus was considered a candidate for life, but as it was examined more closely it was determined that it was far too hot to sustain any life.
 At first its closeness to the sun was thought to be the critical factor and then different aspects of the atmosphere were examined.
 Carl was one of the first to realize that Venus was enveloped with heat retaining substances, one of which was carbon.
 This led other scientists to study the matter more closely for our home planet.

 Carl had been involved in a project to listen to radio signals from outer space, called SETI.
 The reasoning was that with so many stars in the universe there has to be some with conditions similar to earth, some of those with life and some of those with advanced civilizations.
-There has been a great deal of argument against wasting the money for a project and the disappointing results seem to reinforce the argument.
+There has been a great deal of argument against wasting the money for this project and the disappointing results seem to reinforce the argument.
 In a formula that captures the idea one key factor is the life of civilizations.
 How many survive long enough to be technologically advanced enough to communicate across the galaxy.
 Sagan was concerned that perhaps intelligence can lead to self-destruction.

 He had a long history of taking activist causes.
 He participated in civil rights marches and gave lectures at black southern universities.
 He also became concerned with feminist causes.